 You’re not craving a full meal this late at night - just the last part of it.
 So order from Milk Bar, the NYC-transplant on Melrose in Weho, serving desserts until 11pm nightly.
 If you’ve been before, you know what you like, but if you haven’t, get the $16 OGs combo - it’s a slice of caramel-y Milk Bar pie, some B’Day Truffles, and a Compost Cookie.
 You won’t regret it.

 Silverlake Ramen has expanded to a bunch of locations, but the original on Sunset in Silver Lake is an excellent Eastside staple for late night.
 Your order here should be The Blaze with pork, a spicy tonkotsu with deeply flavored broth that’s creamy, spicy, and exactly what you want after an extremely long day (and maybe a long night, too).
-They’re open for pick-up and delivery until 11pm nightly, and until 2am (pick-up only) on Saturdays.
+They’re open for pick-up and delivery until 10pm nightly.

-Tacos 1986 exploded onto the LA taco scene with a Koreatown stand early last year - now, they’ve got three brick-and-mortar locations across the city.
+Tacos 1986 exploded onto the LA taco scene with a Koreatown stand early last year - now, they’ve got brick-and-mortar locations all across the city.
 And the Downtown LA location is open for pick-up and delivery until midnight every night of the week.
-Our favorites are the perrones asadas (steak tacos with flour tortillas) and any of the adobada mulita (mulita with pork and guacamole).
-Nearly everything comes with guacamole (which is a good thing), but get an extra order on the side.
+Nearly everything on the menu - our favorites are the asada tacos and the adobada mulitas -comes with guacamole (which is a good thing), but get an extra order on the side.

 Another good ramen spot that’s open late, Tatsu cranks out tonkotsu-style ramen on Sawtelle until 11pm every day.
 Their Bold Ramen is what most people order here, and what you should, too - it’s their 11-ingredient broth, with a soft-boiled seasoned egg and some pork, and it’s tremendous.
 Get it as spicy as you think you can handle - the hotter, the better.